metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 headline = "Postseason Review - Buffalo Bills"

 +++
 The Buffalo Bills have fought their way into the playoffs for the second time under Sean McDermott.
-Now let's review them.
+Now let's review them using the rubric defined [here](https://owlpicks.com/posts/postseason-review-team-assessment-rubric/ "Rubric").

 ***